Our Strategy

 • oversight of all EPFI reporting; and

-The EP Secretariat is provided by re:Sure Ltd (UK) through a service agreement.
-The Secretariat comprises 2.5 FTE across 4 part-time team members, located in South America, Europe and Asia.
+The Secretariat comprises 2.5 FTE across 4 part-time team members, located in Europe, South America and Asia.

 Annual Fee